-Are you a West Side Story fanatic looking to expand your music palette?
+Are you a West Side Story fanatic looking to expand your musical palette?
 Have you wanted to explore other musicals but don’t know where to start?
-We break down the West Side Story soundtrack and give you a new tune recommendation suggested by many of your favorite West Side Story songs.
+We break down the West Side Story soundtrack and give you new tune recommendations suggested by many of your favorite West Side Story songs.

 If you love the explosive character-building Jet Song, you’ll enjoy When You’re an Addams from The Addams Family musical!
 This bright opening number goes into detail about the Addams Family with a groove that makes you want to dance along.